|

 Encounter emerges as layered and psychologically complete, dealing

-devotedly with every aspect of a potential adultery at the time in
+devotedly with every aspect of a potential adultery during the time in

 question.
-The film is at its most impressive depicting the moral values
+The film is at its most impressive in its depiction of the moral values

-of the 1940s Britain while at the same time retaining a universal,
+of 1940s Britain, while at the same time retaining a universal,

 timeless nature.
-And Coward naturally finds place for a few jabs at
+Coward naturally also finds room for a few jabs at

 arch-English etiquette.
-The film is sentimental in nature; only in a
+The film is sentimental in nature, though only in a

 couple of scenes towards the end does it threaten to overdo it.
 But fine

-acting from Johnson and particularly Howard keeps it convincing
+acting from Celia Johnson and particularly Trevor Howard keeps it convincing

 throughout.
 David Lean directed with impressive neatness.
 This sort of